 At a credit union, the board of directors is elected by members and each member has one vote.
 It doesn't matter how much money you have invested in the credit union - all members have an equal say.
 In contrast, most banks operate as a publicly traded company and the board of directors are nominated and elected by shareholders.
 These shareholders usually hold one vote for each share they own, meaning larger shareholders have more control over the bank.
 At a credit union, the shareholders are the members.

-Of course, there are many.
+There are so many!
 Besides sharing in the profits and having a say in how we operate, members benefit from our mission of improving the financial well-being of our members and investing in our communities.
-Last year we held 14 financial wellness presentations for members and awarded over $200,000 into community sponsorships and donations.
+Last year we held 19 financial wellness presentations for members and awarded over $200,000 in community sponsorships and donations.
 These are just a few perks to being a Fusion member.

 The profits of a credit unions are invested in member benefits such as enhanced services, higher interest rates on savings and lower interest rates on loans.
 Dedicated to their success, credit unions treat all members with the same consideration and respect regardless of where they live, how they earn a living or how much money they have in the credit union.